bsmith89/longev-mgen/doc/submission.md

-assembled genomes (MAGs) they reconstructed using this approach, Ormerod _et al._ [@Ormerod2016] proposed that the _Muribaculaceae_ fall into three distinct carbohydrate utilization guilds, which they describe as specialists on -glucans, plant glycans, and host glycans, respectively.
-While it is reasonable to expect that -glucan specialists would be most benefited by the large influx of starch to the gut resulting from ACA treatment, this prediction has not been tested, and physiological inferences based on the genome content of members of this
+assembled genomes (MAGs) they reconstructed using this approach, Ormerod _et al._ [@Ormerod2016] proposed that the _Muribaculaceae_ fall into three distinct carbohydrate utilization guilds, which they describe as specialists on alpha-glucans, plant glycans, and host glycans, respectively.
+While it is reasonable to expect that alpha-glucan specialists would be most benefited by the large influx of starch to the gut resulting from ACA treatment, this prediction has not been tested, and physiological inferences based on the genome content of members of this